BarshisLab/AstrangiaPoculata-Thermal-Performance/Supplementary Info/Figure S1/info.md

 -Next, organize all cleaned.txt files by type of ramp experiment.

--Now, can use the .R script to plot all temperature data by category of ramp and R/Illustrator to combine all plots into the figure.
+-Now, can use the FigS1_PlotRampHoboLoggers.R script to plot all temperature data by category of ramp and R/Illustrator to combine all plots into the figure.